miguelperezcolom/javavsc/README.md

 - very poor ecosystem
 - you must be very much more careful when programming with c++

 Or unless he wants to develop a driver, a controller or something like this.
-Or if you plan to develop somethink that must run using only 4k ram.
+Or if you plan to develop something that must run using only 4k ram.

 The other reason to use c++ is performance, but this is something I think is a myth and I want to check by myself.